 Crittenden Estate is one of the Mornington Peninsula's best – and most established – wineries.
 Garry and Margaret Crittenden planted their first vines here in 1982.
 Nowadays, children Rollo and Zoe oversee a portfolio of over 25 wines, and an impressive wine centre built in 2014.

 Take one of 40 seats to try the entry-level Geppetto range (shiraz, pinot noir, sauvignon blanc, sparkling), the Italian-varietal Pinocchio range (rosato, sangiovese, moscato, pinot grigio) or the Spanish-varietal Los Hermanos range (tempranillo, saludos, homenaje).
 As at many Peninsula wineries, the top-of-the-range wines are chardonnay and pinot noir.
 Tall windows give you a view out to the lawn and lake as you sip.
 It's no wonder this is a such a popular wedding destination .

-Stillwater might be the most underrated dining experience on the Peninsula.
+Also on-site is Stillwater, one of the most underrated dining experiences on the Peninsula.
 Unlike most other winery restaurants, this one is owned and operated by chefs – married couple Zac and Jacqui Poulier.
 They put most of their effort into the food.

-The property also has three self-contained villas, situated away from the cellar door, down on the lake.
+The property also has three self-contained villas, situated away from the cellar door, down on the lake: Lakeside Villas at Crittenden Estate.
 They’re often booked well in advance by wedding parties.